-- Appearing for the SFO in a challenge to the lawfulness of section 2 notices (led by Helen Malcolm QC)
+- A challenge to the lawfulness of section 2 notices (led by Helen Malcolm QC)

 - Acting for Liberty (as intervener) in a Supreme Court challenge to the legality of police “stop and search” powers under section 60 of the Criminal Justice and Public Order Act 1994 (led by Alex Bailin QC)